Important Announcements

 The Teaching Kitchen complements the work of the Pantry by teaching patients how to cook healthy meals that are medically and culturally appropriate.
 Their classes aim to help patients prevent and manage chronic diseases such as diabetes, heart disease, chronic pain, cancer, substance use disorder, and more.
 In addition, classes are offered to BMC and BU Medical School employees and students, as well as families of patients and staff and Boston Public School students.

-Our Rooftop Farm is a 2,658 square foot farm with more than 30 varieties of crops.
-The farm not only provides fresh, local produce to our hospitalized patients, cafeterias, Teaching Kitchen, and Preventive Food Pantry, but is also part of BMC's commitment to sustainability.
-The farm reduces storm water runoff, increases green space, and reduces energy use, including the energy required to transport food.
+Our two rooftop farms include over 8,000 square feet of growing space with more than 30 varieties of crops.
+The farms not only provide fresh, local produce to our hospitalized patients, cafeterias, Teaching Kitchen, and Preventive Food Pantry, but are also part of BMC's commitment to sustainability.
+They reduces storm water runoff, increases green space, and reduces energy use, including the energy required to transport food.

 Breaking the Cycle of Violence